dingguanglei/jdit/README.md

     processing data and configures.

 Although it is just an example, you still can build your own project easily by using jdit framework.
-Jdit framework can deal with \* Data visualization. (learning curves, images in pilot process) \* CPU, GPU or GPUs.
-(Training your model on specify devices) \* Intermediate data storage.
-(Saving training data into a csv file) \* Model checkpoint automatically. \* Flexible templates can be used to integrate and custom overrides.
-So, let's see what is **jdit**.
+Jdit framework can deal with
+* Data visualization. (learning curves, images in pilot process)
+* CPU, GPU or GPUs.
+(Training your model on specify devices)
+* Intermediate data storage.
+(Saving training data into a csv file)
+* Model checkpoint automatically.
+* Flexible templates can be used to integrate and custom overrides.

+So, let's see what is **jdit** and build your own project.

 ## Build your own trainer